bitovi/hatchify/README.md

 # Schemas

 A schema is a definition of a resource used in our Hatchify system.
 We use these shared schemas across our backend and frontend to create database tables, generate REST endpoints, and create React components and data fetchers.
-Because these schemas are the backbone of our frontend and backend, we will place them in the empty `schemas.ts`file at the root directory of our project.
+Because these schemas are the backbone of our frontend and backend, we will place them in the empty `schemas.ts` file at the root directory of our project.

 The required fields of the schema are a `name` for your model and the`attributes` that will be held within it.
 If you have written ORM models before, particularly Sequelize, this will look familiar to you.

-> **Note:** Take note of lines commented with the 👀 emoji.
+> ✏️ Copy the following to the `schemas.ts` file.
+Take note of lines commented with the 👀 emoji.

 ```ts
 // hatchify-app/schemas.ts